dialoa/statement/README.md

   supply-header:  true    # if true, we provide header-includes material to format the statement blocks
   crossref-prefixes: true # if true, we process cross-references with prefixes other that `@sta:`, such as `@thm:`, `@axm:`, `@lem:` etc.
                 #
-  header: nil (blocks)      # Stores the material we want to put in header-includes.
+  header: nil (blocks)      # READ-ONLY Stores the material we want to put
+                          # in header-includes.
                           # This is a workaround to allow users to pick it in a custom pandoc templates
                           #if they need to use the command line option --include-in-header
   kinds: # (default: the standard AMS kinds) list to which the user can add